 The SEND Code of Practice states that: ‘the SENCO has an important role to play with the headteacher and governing body in determining the strategic development of SEN policy and provision in the school.
 They will be most effective in that role if they are part of the school leadership team.’
 [1]

-The NASUWT strongly recommends that schools follow the advice in the Code of Practice.
+We strongly recommend that schools follow the advice in the Code of Practice.

 SENCOs must be given appropriate time to undertake their role.
 They must also be paid on the leadership scale or receive a TLR.